All Episodes

 What do you mean you're confident?

-Are you going to wait for some judicial review panel to decide?
+You're going to wait for some judicial review panel to decide?

-Which means he is violating the Constitution, the Second Amendment, and is happy to be doing so.
+It means it's up for grabs, which means he is violating the Constitution, the Second Amendment, and is happy to be doing so.

-That's the whole point of the Obama administration to blow up that document.
+That's the whole point of the Obama administration, to blow up that document.

 The whole point of the Obama administration is to render the Constitution as something akin to a relic that's out of touch and no longer relevant.

-It's no question that's the purpose of this administration.
+There's no question that's the purpose of this administration.

 We get right down to it.

-Greetings and welcome back.
+Greetings and welcome back, folks.

-Folks, great to have you, Rush Limbaugh here at 800-282-2882.
+Rush Limbaugh here at 800-282-2882.

-You remember, did you see the story out of California that uh came with the dawn of the new year?
+You remember, did you see the story out of California that came with the dawn of the new year?

-California, Governor Jerry Brown signed it into law, just enacted, and signed into law legislation that allows family members to report unstable gun owner relatives to the police.
+California, Governor Jerry Brown signed it into law, just enacted and signed into law legislation that allows family members to report unstable gun owner relatives to the police.

 And then when that happens, the police have to come and take that person's guns away from them.